 Late May 11, Austin Police responded to a 911 call in east Austin to a residence along Maple Avenue.
 Police found an unconscious woman with a gunshot wound, who died from her injuries at the scene.

-The Austin Police Department questioned Armstrong on May 12, Detective Richard Spitler confirmed in an APD news conference Tuesday.
+The Austin Police Department questioned Armstrong on May 12, Det.
+Richard Spitler confirmed in an APD news conference.
 Questions centered around Armstrong’s Jeep, which was in the area near the east Austin home around the time of Wilson’s death.

 According to Spitler, Armstrong “wouldn’t confirm or deny being in the area” and ended the interview.